What Is AI Reputation Management? Definition, Framework, and Key Components

 Advanced AI makes that stream more intelligent.

-It can use those classifications, such as topic, sentiment, location, business unit, and urgency, to identify the reviews that should not sit in the normal queue.
+It can use classifications such as topic, sentiment, location, business unit, and urgency to identify the reviews that should not sit in the normal queue.

 For example, if a review mentions an injury, a safety issue, discrimination, fraud, harassment, or the threat of legal action, that is not just another negative review.
 It is a different class of event.
 A stronger AI system can flag it and alert the right people before someone posts a public reply to a high-risk situation.